 POS systems allow businesses to take transactions and simplify day to day business operations.
 There are on premise hardware like a scanner, cash register or a card reader and cloud based systems that allow for analytics to streamline businesses.
 POS systems can analyze sales, manage customers through marketing tools, manage inventory as well employees through payroll and clock in/out services.

-POS systems can be customized to industry, with some, like F&B requiring more specific needs like a loyalty system, table management and sometimes, automated ordering
+POS systems can be customised to industry, with some, like F&B requiring more specific needs like a loyalty system, table management and sometimes, automated ordering

 Services and Specialisation

-- Onsite systems: Cash registers, Receipt Printers, etc.
+- Standard Payment Systems: Cash Registers, Receipt Printers, etc.

 What makes a good POS system?